TandjigoraS/Project-3/README.md

 Development of a new functionality for the app "Entrevoisins" The aim of this new functionality is to improve the user experience This functionality will allows for the user to see the information of a neighbour and add him in the list of favorite.

 ***
+## Tests

+There is two classes to make the tests :
+* NeighbourInformationInstrumentedTest : 4 instrumented tests
+* NeighbourServiceTest : 5 unit tests

+***
 ## Language used